 Student & Parent Planning, Dance Instruction, Great Variety of Clean Music, $5 Admission, Chaperones, Snacks & Beverages, Safety, Prayer, Community Donations

 Changes in the culture around the Livingston County area:

-We are supported by over 800 individuals and families participating in our email distribution list.
-After more than 25 community dances, and numerous community outreach programs we have now served close to 4000 students in more than 75 schools.
+We are supported by over 1000 individuals and families participating in our email distribution list.
+After more than 30 community dances, and numerous community outreach programs we have now served over to 4000 students in more than 80 schools and 6 counties.

 Because of the prayers and support of many area individuals and families, and the hard work of many dedicated volunteers in The Dance Project, Inc., positive changes are taking place in our community and at our some of our school dances.